rejetto/hfs/dev.md

 As you can see in the example, `group1` has no password.
 This implies that you cannot log in as `group1`, but still `group1` exists and its purpose is to gather multiple accounts and refer to them collectively as `group1`, so you can quickly share powers among several accounts.

-## Account options

-Other options you can define as properties of an account:
+For each account entries, this is the list of properties you can have:

 - `ignore_limits` to ignore speed limits.
 Default is `false`.
 - `redirect` provide a URL if you want the user to be redirected upon login.
 Default is none.
 - `admin` set `true` if you want to let this account log in to the Admin interface.
+Default is `false`.
 - `belongs` an array of usernames of other accounts from which to inherit their permissions.
+Default is none.